orbeon/orbeon-forms-doc/form-runner/feature/wizard-view.md

     value="false"/>
 ```

-It is possible to read the current wizard page name using the
+It is possible to read the current wizard page name using the [`fr:wizard-current-page-name()`](/xforms/xpath/extension-form-runner.md#fr-wizard-current-page-name) function.
+This can be used for example whe calling a process from a button to pass the current wizard page name as a parameter to the service URL.

 ## See also